LiskHQ/lisk-docs/docs/lisk-tools/interoperability.md

     Lisk interop,
     Lisk interoperability,
     Lisk Bridges,
+    Chainlink CCIP,
+    LayerZero,
+    Hyperlane
   ]
 ---

 # Interoperability

+A list of interoperability and cross-chain related tools and services available for the Lisk network.

 ## Bridges

+Bridges are services that facilitate communication between blockchains through the transfer of information and assets, and therefore work as a bridge or connection between different blockchain ecosystems.

+Bridges enable:

+- the cross-chain transfer of assets and information.
+- dapps to access the strengths of various blockchains
+- users to access new platforms and leverage the benefits of different chains.
+- developers from different blockchain ecosystems to collaborate and build new platforms for the users.

 For bridging tokens from Lisk to other networks, please check the [Bridges](/docs/docs-user/bridges.mdx) page for an overview of all available bridges.

 ## ChainLink CCIP
 [Chainlink CCIP](https://www.chainlinkecosystem.com/ecosystem/lisk) is a blockchain interoperability protocol that enables developers to build secure applications that can transfer tokens, messages (data), or both tokens and messages across chains.
-Marking a significant milestone for the Lisk ecosystem.

 What this means for you: